dymensionxyz/networks/dymension_hub/dym-test-1/genesis_validators.md

 Genesis transaction written to "/home/user/.dymension/config/gentx/gentx-******.json"
 ```

-#### Submit genesis transaction:
+#### Submitting the Genesis transaction:

-1. Rename the gentx file just generated to gentx-{your-moniker}.json (please do not have any spaces or special characters in the file name)
+1. Rename the gentx file just generated to gentx-{your-moniker}.json (please do not have any spaces or special characters in the file name).

 2. Fork [the testnets repo](https://github.com/dymensionXYZ/testnets/) into your GitHub account